tibue99/ezcord/docs/examples/embeds.rst

 .. literalinclude:: ../../examples/embed_templates.py
    :language: python

-1. Pass a string to the :meth:`emb.error` method to send an error message.
+1. Pass a string to the :meth:`~ezcord.emb.error` method to send an error message.

    .. note::